-The Public Policy section of the website is designed with the intent of providing the resources and tools needed to implement public policy events and activities across Pennsylvania.
-Make the pages under Public Policy menu the first place to look for information on the AAUW-PA Public Policy initiatives and resources.
-AAUW-PA Public Policy is managed by Public Policy Co-Chairs Barbara Price (firstname.lastname@example.org) and Ann Pehle (email@example.com).
+The Public Policy section is designed to provide the resources and tools needed to implement public policy events and activities across Pennsylvania.
+Look at all the pages under Public Policy menu.
+AAUW-PA Public Policy is managed by Public Policy Co-Chairs Barbara Price (firstname.lastname@example.org) and Kim Hoeritz (email@example.com).
 The role of AAUW-PA Public Policy Co-Chairs is to: Represent AAUW Pennsylvania in coalitions; Manage state-wide public policy initiatives; Assist Branch Public Policy Chairs (BPPC).

 Lobby Day in Washington D.C. during AAUW National Convention

 On Thursday, June 15, 2017, the Pennsylvania delegation of twenty-three members from across the state met with legislative aides of Senators Toomey and Casey.
 In the afternoon, every member met with her Congressman.
 We visited nine–Boyle, Cartwright, Dent, Fitzpatrick, Meehan, Perry, Rothfus, Smucker,Thompson.